 The Growth of Nursing

 The demand for qualified nursing professionals is on the rise across the country.
-According to the U.S. Bureau of Labor Statistics (BLS), positions for registered nurses are expected to grow by 16% between 2014 and 2024, much faster than the average rate across other industries.
-Between 2014 and 2024, the BLS is predicting that 439,300 new positions for registered nurses will be created.
-Couple that with the need for over 639,000 nurses by 2024 to replace retiring nursing staff and you'll see more than a million positions available for well-qualified nurses.
+According to the U.S. Bureau of Labor Statistics (BLS), positions for registered nurses are expected to grow by 15% between 2016 and 2026, much faster than the average rate across other industries.
+Between 2016 and 2026, the BLS is predicting that 438,100 new positions for registered nurses will be created.

 However, it isn't just nursing positions that are increasing.
 With the need for more than 1 million nurses, you'll see the need for nurse educators rising substantially to educate new nurses entering the field and to provide ongoing continuing education to nurses in this fast-moving environment.
 Healthcare organizations don't only want more nurses, they're looking for nurses with greater levels of education than ever before.
 The Institute of Medicine (IOM) issued a statement recommending that 80% of nurses working in the field should have at least a bachelor's degree by 2020.
 Nursing organizations, such as the American Association of Colleges of Nursing (AACN), have joined in supporting this move toward increased nursing education.